SereDef/cumulative-ELS-score/README.md

 Note that a paralel version of the postnatal ELS score, spanning from birth to 6 years of age, was created in Generation R and is being examined in relation to internalizing and externalizing behavior (moderated by temperament and executive functioning; de Maat et al, in preparation) and problem behavior (measured with the Berkeley puppet interview) ()

 ## Decision dictionary: item inclusion / exclusion and dichotomization stratergies
+The score is designed to be a comprehensive measure of exposure to *psycho-social* stressors.
+However, early stress factors that are more biological in nature (e.g. maternal smoking or alcohol consumption, pollution) are left out of the score.

 Summary of key references for variable collapsing strategies:
 * Material deprivation: EU-SILC
 * Income & education: CBS